Giọng hát Việt

-The Voice of Vietnam (Giọng hát Việt) is a reality television singing competition created by John de Mol.
+The Voice of Vietnam (Giọng hát Việt) is a reality television singing competition created by Endemol.
 It premiered in Vietnam in July 2012 on Vietnam Television.
 The format is Dutch and the original Dutch version of the programme was broadcast in the Netherlands for the first time in 2010 as The Voice of Holland.
-The programme was commissioned after a successful first season in the United States, where the programme aired on NBC domestically and AXN Asia regionally.
+The programme was commissioned after a successful first season in the United States, where it aired on NBC domestically and AXN Asia regionally.
 It is produced by Cát Tiên Sa.

 Format

 Contestants are aspiring singers drawn from public auditions.
 The show's format features three stages of competition.
-The first is the blind audition (vòng giấu mặt), in which four coaches listen to contenders without seeing them, and turn their chairs to signify that they are interested in working with that contestant.
+The first is the blind audition (vòng Giấu Mặt), in which four coaches listen to contenders without seeing them, and turn their chairs to signify that they are interested in working with that contestant.
 If more than one coach turns the chair, the contestant chooses the coach he or she would like to work with.
-The blind audition ends when each coach has fourteen (Vietnamese version) contestant to work with.
+The blind audition ends when each coach has fourteen (Vietnamese version) contestants to work with.
 Coaches will dedicate themselves to developing their singers, giving them advice, and sharing the secrets of their success.
-Since season 5, the block (chặn) are added.
-Coaches can block another coaches to prevent they having an artist, in season 6, coaches can press the block button even after they turned their chair but they can't block the special coach.
+Since Season 5, the Blocks (chặn) are added.
+Coaches can block another coaches to prevent them from having an artist.
+In Season 6, coaches can press the block button even after they turned their chair but they can't block the special coach.